xuhaoxh/infini-gram-mini/docs/index.md

 <h2 align="center">Analyzing benchmark contamination</h2>

 Using infini-gram mini, we can easily detect lexical overlap between benchmark entries and text corpus, thus finding contaminated benchmark entries.
-We find several core LM evaluation benchmarks to be heavily contaminated in Internet crawls (e.g., 32.6% in ARC-Challenge and 27.7% in MMLU), which could lead to overestimating the capabilities of language models if trained on such data.
+We find several core LM evaluation benchmarks to be heavily contaminated in Internet crawls (e.g., 74.2% in GSM8K and 40.0% in AIME-2024), which could lead to overestimating the capabilities of language models if trained on such data.

 <p align="center">
   <img src="assets/contam.png" style="width: 75%;" />